hubverse-org/hubDocs/docs/source/quickstart-hub-admin/using-hub.md

 ## Target data

 Many hubs will focus on modeling tasks where the goal is to estimate or predict a quantity that is, in principle, observable.
-We refer to this as 'target data'.
-Click on the link to read [a detailed description of target data](../user-guide/target-data.md).
+We refer to this as 'target data', which is detailed in the [Target Data chapter](../user-guide/target-data.md).

 The requirements for 'target data' are:
 1. Define the truth data source and provide a pointer to the original source in your technical ReadMe document, which will be discussed below.